Art

 Tennis

 Trevs tennis is a very open club, welcome to all abilities.
-We aim to do a few socials through the year to get everyone involved.
-Also, for those who have played before we have matches during the summer term in the premier league of college tennis.
-This is also open to those who attend training sessions and want to play competitively.
+We have training once a week throughout the year as well as a few socials to get everyone involved.
+Also, for those who want to play competitively we have matches during the summer term in two leagues in college tennis so plenty of opportunity to have a game and have some fun!

 Ultimate Frisbee